A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Introduction

 \section{Introduction}

 Understanding the distribution of physical quantities by advection--diffusion is of fundamental importance in many scientific disciplines, including turbulent (geophysical) fluid dynamics and molecular dynamics.
 Of particular interest are \emph{coherent structures}, for which there exist many phenomenological descriptions, visual diagnostics and mathematical approaches; see \cite{Hadjighasem2017} for a recent review.
 In fluid dynamics, coherent structures are often thought of as rotating islands of particles with regular motion, which move in an otherwise turbulent background \cite{McWilliams1984,FazleHussain1986,Provenzale1999,Haller2013a}.
-In molecular dynamics, coherent (or almost-invariant) structures are thought of as conformations, i.e., sets of configurations of the molecule which are stable on time scales much larger than those of molecular oscillations \cite{Schutte1999,Schutte2003}.
+In molecular dynamics, coherent structures (or almost-invariant sets) are thought of as conformations, i.e., sets of configurations of the molecule which are stable on time scales much larger than those of molecular oscillations \cite{Schutte1999,Schutte2003}.

-In the last years there has been an explosion of coherent structure detection methods based on flow information.
-Relying on flow information appears to be a necessary step in non\-auto\-no\-mous/\-un\-stea\-dy velocity fields, since instantaneous velocity snapshots and their streamlines are no longer conclusive for material motion as they are in the autonomous/steady case.
-Nevertheless, the appearance of these methods is very different at first sight: in the category of variational approaches some methods require preservation of boundary length \cite{Haller2013a}, minimization of mixing under the flow \cite{Froyland2010a,Froyland2013} or surface-to-volume ratio \cite{Froyland2015a,Froyland2015b}.
-A different class of methods considers averages of observables along trajectories \cite{Mezic2010,Budisic2012,Mancho2013,Mundel2014,Haller2016} and seeks coherent structures as sets with similar statistics.
-Recent clustering approaches \cite{Froyland2015,Hadjighasem2016,Banisch2017} assess coherence based on mutual trajectory distances.
+In the last years, there has been an explosion of coherent structure detection methods based on flow information.
+Relying on flow information appears to be a necessary step in non-auto\-no\-mous/\-un\-stea\-dy velocity fields, since instantaneous velocity snapshots and their streamlines are no longer conclusive for material motion, in contrast to the autonomous/steady case.
+Nevertheless, the appearance of these methods is very different at first sight: In the category of variational approaches some methods require preservation of boundary length \cite{Haller2013a}, minimization of mixing under the flow \cite{Froyland2010a,Froyland2013} or surface-to-volume ratio \cite{Froyland2015a,Froyland2015b}.
+A different class of methods considers averages of observables along trajectories \cite{Mezic2010,Budisic2012,Mancho2013,Mundel2014,Haller2016,AlMomani2018} and seeks coherent structures as sets with similar statistics.
+Recent (graph) clustering approaches \cite{Froyland2015,Hadjighasem2016,Banisch2017,Padberg-Gehle2017} assess coherence based on mutual trajectory distances.
+Besides, there exist geometric and topological approaches to coherence; see \cite{Ma2014,Ma2015a} and \cite{Allshouse2012}, respectively.
+Comparison studies of these methods have been restricted to simulation case studies \cite{Allshouse2015,Ma2015,Hadjighasem2017} so far.